 GDPS - Leader, Teacher, and Staff Effectiveness (Standard 4): Defines the roles, responsibilities, skill sets, and expectations of leaders at all levels of the district to improve student learning and staff performance 1.
-Exemplary Actions of leaders throughout the district reflect a deep understanding of their leadership roles, responsibilities, and expectations.
+Exemplary leadership roles, responsibilities, and expectations.
 Leaders demonstrate the appropriate skill sets necessary to improve student learning and staff performance.
 2. Operational The district defines the roles, responsibilities, skill sets, and expectations of leaders at √ all levels to increase student learning and staff performance.
 3. Emerging The general roles, responsibilities, skill sets, or expectations for leaders are not fully developed by the district.
 4. Not Evident Leader roles, responsibilities, skill sets, and expectations are not defined or are not up-to-date at the school or district levels.

-Standard Score 1.Instructional Leadership: The leader fosters the success of all students by facilitating the development, 3 communication, implementation, and evaluation of a shared vision of teaching and learning that leads to school improvement.
-2.School Climate: The leader promotes the success of all students by developing, advocating, and sustaining an 3 academically rigorous, positive, and safe school climate for all stakeholders.
-3.Planning and Assessment: The leader effectively gathers, analyzes, and uses a variety of data to inform 3 planning and decision-making consistent with established guidelines, policies, and procedures.
-4.Organizational Management: The leader fosters the success of all students by supporting, managing, and 3 overseeing the school's organization, operation, and use of resources.
-5.Human Resources Management: The leader fosters effective human resources management through the selection, induction, support, and retention of quality instructional and support personnel.
-6.Teacher/Staff Evaluation: The leader fairly and consistently evaluates school personnel in accordance with state and district guidelines and provides them with timely and constructive feedback focused on improved student learning.
-7.Professionalism: The leader fosters the success of students by demonstrating professional standards and ethics, 3 engaging in continuous professional development, and contributing to the profession.
-8.Communication and Community Relations: The leader fosters the success of all students by communicating and collaborating effectively with stakeholders.
-Note: Visit GaDOE Teacher and Leader Effectiveness webpage for the Leader Keys Effectiveness System rubric.So ource: TLE Electronic Platform (FY19)
+Standard Score 1.
+Instructional Leadership: The leader fosters the success of all students by facilitating the development, communication, implementation, and evaluation of a shared vision of teaching and learning that leads to school improvement.
+2. School Climate: The leader promotes the success of all students by developing, advocating, and sustaining an academically rigorous, positive, and safe school climate for all stakeholders.
+3. Planning and Assessment: The leader effectively gathers, analyzes, and uses a variety of data to inform planning and decision-making consistent with established guidelines, policies, and procedures.
+4. Organizational Management: The leader fosters the success of all students by supporting, managing, and overseeing the school's organization, operation, and use of resources.
+5. Human Resources Management: The leader fosters effective human resources management through the selection, induction, support, and retention of quality instructional and support personnel.
+6. Teacher/Staff Evaluation: The leader fairly and consistently evaluates school personnel in accordance with state and district guidelines and provides them with timely and constructive feedback focused on improved student learning.
+7. Professionalism: The leader fosters the success of students by demonstrating professional standards and ethics, engaging in continuous professional development, and contributing to the profession.
+8. Communication and Community Relations: The leader fosters the success of all students by communicating and collaborating effectively with stakeholders.
+Note: State calculations not completed for 2020-2021 or 2021-2022.
+Use local data as needed.
+Visit GaDOE Teacl ner and Leader Effectiveness webpage for the Leader Keys Effectiveness System rubric.